QUESTIONS ABOUT THE M.A. PROGRAM

 What are the different areas of emphasis in the program?

-Our students choose among five programs of study:
+Our students choose among four programs of study:

 - Strategic Communication

 We also offer two dual-degree programs.
 The J.D./M.A. dual degree combines the Theory and Research program of study with graduate study in law.
 The dual degree in Environment and Science Communication combines the Journalism, Strategic Communication or Visual Communication program of study with a bachelor’s degree in environmental studies or environmental science.

 Visit our curriculum page to read about these programs of study and their respective requirements and faculty members.

 Is the program theoretically or professionally oriented?

 We deliver both.
 Students in the Journalism, Strategic Communication and Visual Communication programs of study prepare for careers in industry.
 The Theory and Research program of study is designed for students interested in pursuing doctoral degrees, careers in academia (teaching and research) or non-academic research positions.